b1tw0rker/virtualXS/README.md

 This program is WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 virtualXS will be distributed by dnf.
-To get install the programm on your fresh RHEL8 or CentOS 8 instalaltion do the following Steps:
+To install the programm on your RHEL8 or CentOS 8 installation, follow the following three steps:

-- Import the RPM-GPG Key to your system by typing:
+-1- Import the RPM-GPG Key to your system by typing:

 rpm --import https://srv.bit-worker.com/repository/RPM-GPG-KEY-BitWorker

-- Install the BitWorker Reposirity by adding the Repo to your server
+-2- Install the BitWorker Reposirity by adding the Repo to your server

 dnf config-manager --add-repo https://srv.bit-worker.com/repository/bitworker.repo

-- Now you can install "virtualXS" on your system.
+-3- Now you can install "virtualXS" on your system.

 dnf install virtualXS

-After a successfull installtion the script will take his place in /opt/virtualXS
+Thats it.
+After a successfull installtion the script will take his place here: /opt/virtualXS.

-by running the command "vxs" the script start to opptimize your machine for virtual hosting purpose.
+By running the new command "vxs" (placed in: /usr/local/bin/vxs) the script start's to opptimize your machine for virtual hosting purpose.

 Thats it folks.